 Does artificial intelligence have a better chance of success?

 Artificial Intelligence (AI) is perhaps the most revolutionary technology of all that exists today.
 Large corporations are dominating in this area as they can afford to buy expensive production solutions and hire the most experienced coders.
 But there is no imbalance in the areas of use: all the largest corporations invest in AI because this technology increases efficiency in a wide variety of industries.
 In the Health sector, AI allows you to process large amounts of data, finding correlations that are not obvious to a human.
 For example, between some indicators of analysis and a patient’s health problems.
+It is also important to know how involuntary intoxication works in Florida and how one can deal with the accidents.

 It should be noted that the use of artificial intelligence causes more and more ethical problems.
 Companies allow algorithms to make increasingly serious decisions that can affect our lives.
 For example, the European Commission has created a special group to make recommendations on the development of AI.
 Over the past 20 years, such technologies have evolved without system regulation.
 It’s time to think about how they are useful to us as people.
 As long as we keep in mind that the ultimate goal of AI is to benefit us, everything will be fine.